 As a result, there are many more homeless dogs in Turkey than shelters can accommodate.
 Because there is no shelter euthanasia and few adoptions in Turkey, these dogs either live out their lives in a shelter or languish on the streets or in the forests after being vaccinated and spayed or neutered.
 Golden Retrievers don't fare well on the streets.
 They are not pack animals and won't defend themselves, so many are attacked by other dogs.
 Their survival depends on people helping them.

-An American traveling in Turkey took notice of these dogs and learned that municipal shelters were full of Turkish Goldens.
+An American traveling in Turkey took notice of these dogs and learned that Turkish shelters were full of Golden Retrievers.
 Recognizing their plight, the traveler contacted Adopt a Golden of Atlanta (AGA), a Golden Retriever rescue in Georgia.
 AGA mobilized and began coordinating rescue efforts.
-Learning of the Goldens in need, RAGOM reached out to AGA to help.

 Turkish Goldens Rescued by RAGOM